Streampunk/macadam/README.md

 ## Status, support and further development

 This is prototype software that is not yet suitable for production use.
 The software is being actively tested and developed.

-A variant for the Linux platform is also available but still in an experimental stage.
+Note that some of the asynchronous features of the N-API used by this software are marked as _experimental_.

 Contributions can be made via pull requests and will be considered by the author on their merits.
 Enhancement requests and bug reports should be raised as github issues.
-For support, please contact [Streampunk Media](http://www.streampunk.media/).
+For support, please contact [Streampunk Media](https://www.streampunk.media/).
 For updates follow [@StrmPunkd](https://twitter.com/StrmPunkd) on Twitter.

 ## License